javajon/kubernetes-observability/README.md

 `kubectl create -f cluster/registry-ui`

 In a few minutes a service will give you access to a browser based UI.
 Here you can verify the three microservices images have been deployed to the cluster's private Docker registry.
 To see the UI run

 `minikube service -n kube-system registry-ui`

-### Start the microservices ###
-Only the microservices images have been deployed to the private registry, the services now need to be started.

-Create a namespace where the microservice containers will run.

-`kubectl create namespace quotes`

-Now, deploy the microservice containers

-`kubectl create -f cluster/microservices`

-### What do these microservices do? ###
-This project contains three microservices based on Java SpringBoot.
-They provide JSON based REST APIs and coordinate to return random famous quotes from some select authors.
-Invoking a get /quotes/full on the Quotes service will return a random author's small biography and a random quote from their notable curation.

-`curl $(minikube service -n quotes quotes --url)/quote/full`

-Each REST request will produce a random quote from a random author.

 ### Installing Prometheus ###

 The Github project [coreos/prometheus-operator](https://github.com/coreos/prometheus-operator) provides a well configured Grafana dashboards and Prometheus settings for many Kubernetes clusters.
 It also has documented installation procedures that can provision you cluster, even a small one on Minikube with an effective monitoring solution.